 Maybe it would be better if I had kids so I could watch them enjoy the magic, but to me it is just a season of waste: wasting food, wasting money and wasting time!

 The ridiculous amount of food that remains uneaten and gets thrown away unnecessarily.
 The obligation to buy people presents and struggling to come up with something they actually want and will use.
 The stress of spending hours that you don’t have, wrapping presents and hoovering up glitter….
 Rargh!!

 HOWEVER, all that said, I AM a sucker for a mince pie ;o)

-The inlaws are staying at ours this year so I am trying to make an effort and not be miserable.
-So, I am trying to be super organised so I don’t have to add stress to the equation.
+The inoutlaws are staying at ours this year so I am trying to make an effort and not be miserable.
+I am trying to be super organised so I don’t have to add stress to the equation.
 I’ve made and frozen (or eaten!)
-92 mince pies already so I’m well prepared should we have any unexpected visitors or should we feel peckish on an afternoon.
+92 mince pies already so I’m well prepared in case we have any unexpected visitors or if we feel peckish on an afternoon.